I will also speak of Your testimonies before kings and shall not be ashamed.

 1 Timothy 6:1-21

 Every one of us will face moments when our motives and effort will be questioned.
 These can be difficult times.
-It is at these moments that it is crucial to say the right things, but it is even more important to remember to be seen doing the right things.
+At these moments, it is crucial to say the right things, but it is even more important to remember to be seen doing the right things.
 Actions alone will silence the doubters.
 For Christians, there are times when people will doubt us as well.
 It is important to remember that words won’t silence the doubters, but the right actions will.
 Are you living in a way that could silence any doubters?

 2 Timothy 1:1-18